Sushant Singh Rajput had plans to make biopic on Sourav Ganguly, Swami Vivekananda

 Sushant Singh Rajput had plans to make biopic on Sourav Ganguly, Swami Vivekananda: Report

 New Delhi, Sep 05: New developments are coming on the fore in the Bollywood actor Sushant Singh Rajput's death case that is being probed by the CBI.
-The case is also parallelly being probed by the Enforcement Directorate (ED) and Narcotics Control Bureau for money laundering and drugs conspiracy angles, respectively.
+The case is also parallelly being probed by the Enforcement Directorate (ED) and Narcotics Control Bureau for money laundering and drug conspiracy angles, respectively.

 Explained: What is physiological autopsy and why will CBI use it in Sushant Singh case